 The length of an injury case can vary widely based on several factors.
 Typically, cases that settle quickly may take a few months, while others can last a year or more.
 The complexity of the injury, how clear the evidence is, and whether negotiations succeed without going to trial all play a part.

-Working with the right attorney gives you the support you need to focus on healing and caring for your family.
-We handle the paperwork, gather evidence, deal with adjusters and insurance representatives, and work to hold the responsible party accountable.
+Working with the right attorney gives you the legal support you need to focus on healing and caring for your family.
+We deal with the paperwork, gather evidence, deal with adjusters, and work to hold the responsible party accountable.
 Our goal is to lift the burden off your shoulders so you can move forward.
-If you’ve been involved in an accident caused by someone else, contact Mansfield Melancon Car Accident and Personal Injury Lawyers to schedule a free consultation with a Metairie personal injury lawyer.
+If you’ve been involved in an accident caused by someone else, contact Mansfield Melancon to schedule a free consultation with an attorney in Metairie.